nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 #### Adding an interview to an applicant: `addi`

 Adds a new interview to an applicant.
-In the case of duplicate names, the system will automatically increment the last number in the user input by 1, or add 1 if there is no number.
+In the case of duplicate names, the system will automatically increment the last number in the user input until it hits a unique input, or add 1 if there is no number.
+However, if the input is too large, or there are too many duplicates, the system might throw a message asking you to handle it manually without handling it for you.

 Duplicate handling:
 * Entering `technical12`, then `technical12` again will result in the 2nd entry being converted to `technical13`.
+* Entering `technical`, `technical1`, then `technical` again will result in the 2nd `technical` entry being converted to `technical2`.
 * Entering `technical`, then `technical` again will result in the 2nd entry being converted to `technical1`.

 Format: `addi INDEX t/TYPE [r/RATING]`